tipofyzik/mongodb_for_storing_sensor_data/README.md

 As a city operator, I want incorrect or missing sensor data to be detected so that unreliable measurements do not affect further analysis.

 _Maintenance engineer:_
-As a maintenance engineer, I want to verify that sensors are sending data regularly so that malfunctioning devices can be identified quickly.
 As a maintenance engineer, I want the data ingestion service to report errors when the database is unavailable so that problems can be resolved.

 _Data analyst_